vossi1/Apple1-prom-replacement/readme.md

     Apple1 Prom-Replacement

-    - Version 1: Eprom and other parts invisible on the bottom side
+    - Version 1: 27/29c256 Eprom and other parts invisible on the bottom side
     - Version 2: Eprom on top for easy exchange when developing/testing software
     - connect GND+A8-A11 on the bottom for 256 bytes image.
     - connect A8-A11 to the Apple1 board (at the 74s257 outputs) for 4KB image (Krusader)
     - Enable Jumper to disable if e.g. IECmem-card holds F000.FFFF ROM
     - Select Jumper (A12) to switch between 2 Images (e.g. my Apple1 Ramtest)
     - A12-A14 Pads to switch between more Images.
+    - The Development version is also suitable for w27c512 and has an A15 Jumper on top.

 **[Schematic](https://github.com/vossi1/Apple1-prom-replacement/blob/master/schematic_v10.png)**